richknight/SMU_Blockchain_Session/README.md

 4. Install the Metamask plugin in Chrome - https://metamask.io/

-5. Point Metamask to testrpc endpoint setup previously
+5. Point Metamask to testrpc endpoint setup previously using http://TruffleVM_IP:8545

 6. Log into Metamask and see the first account